Writing in History

 In your writing, you'll be expected to master a variety of elements, including creating and supporting a thesis, handling historical evidence, writing clearly and analytically, and using proper structure and mechanics (spelling, punctuation, grammar, etc).
 You also are expected to cite appropriately and properly in all assignments.

 Advice for Writing in History

 Strong writing demands time and care.
 Assignments may vary in length, but in many cases honing a short essay in order to leave the solid, essential core can be as hard as writing a longer paper.
 In all cases, you are expected to write and revise several drafts before turning in any assignment, leading to the best possible paper.
-Tutors at the University Writing Center (Broome 2360) are available to help you draft, revise, and edit your writing.
+Tutors at the University Writing and Multiliteracy Center (Broome 2360) are available to help you draft, revise, and edit your writing.